Bio | Images | Schedule | Audio | Video | Knowledge Base | Drum Setups | Press | Credits | Percussionology | Contact | Myspace Page

 He is a member of the Percussive Arts Society and has been listed in the International Drum Teachers Guide for Modern Drummer magazine.
 He is on staff as a percussion arranger for the periodical, “The International Association of Rudimental Percussionists” and is the three time Drum Corps Associates drum set champion.

-He is a jazz and marching band clinician for the Vic Firth drum stick corporation, the Yamaha Drum Company and the Sabian Cymbal Company and has performed clinics for The Percussive Arts Society Of Pennsylvania, The Berks Jazz Festival, The Mid-Atlantic Percussion Society, The Cavalcade of Bands, The Pennsylvania Music Educators Association, West Virginia University, Coastal Carolina University, The Cadets of Bergen County and various music stores and high schools.
+He is a jazz and marching band clinician for the Vic Firth drum stick corporation, the Yamaha Drum Company and the Sabian Cymbal Company and has performed clinics for The Percussive Arts Society, The Berks Jazz Festival, The Mid-Atlantic Percussion Society, The Cavalcade of Bands, The Pennsylvania Music Educators Association, West Virginia University, Coastal Carolina University, The Cadets of Bergen County, Elementary, Middle, Junior and Senior High Schools and various music stores in the Reading and Lancaster area.